chalmers-revere/opendlv.os/README.md

    ```
      wget https://raw.githubusercontent.com/chalmers-revere/opendlv.os/master/x86/get.sh
-     sh get.sh [branch]
+     sh get.sh
    ```
-4. Enable the root and user setups that you want to enable on the machine, e.g.:
+4. Enable the setups that you want to enable on the machine, e.g.:

    ```
+     cp setup-available/setup-chroot-01-rtkernel.sh .
-     cp setup-root-available/setup-root-router.sh .
+     cp setup-available/setup-post-01-router.sh .
    ```
 5. Configure the basic installation and the enabled setups.
+Check the network interface name with 'ip a' and the harddrive device name with 'lsblk'.

    ```
      vim install-conf.sh
-     vim setup-root-router.sh
+     vim setup-post-01-router.sh
    ```
-6. Run the automated installation with (REMEMBER: all your data will be lost, you have been warned!):
+6. Run the automated installation with (REMEMBER: all your data will be lost.
+You have been warned!):

    ```
      chmod +x *.sh